ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 hango: bb… bbu… but I didn't do anything ant number one: so it wasn't you who crossed the xiomax tribes territory with turiba today SILENCE THE QUEEN IS TALKING
+Who has the audacity to summon me at this hour?